There aren’t many Privacy-first Analytics solutions on the market, one of them is Plausible Analytics.

 Alternative to Google Analytics:

-Both companies postulate themselves as an alternative to Google Analytics and Matomo from the basis of respect for user privacy.
+Both companies postulate themselves as a Google Analytics alternative on the basis of respect for user privacy.

 Differences between Plausible Analytics and SEAL Metrics: